chummer5a/chummer5a/dotnet7_update_todo.md

   - [ ] Test ChummerHub.Client
   - [x] Test ChummerHub -> this builds, but ARCHON needs to test it.
     - There aren't actually any changes done here besides a push from net6 to net7, we could just roll that back.
+  - [ ] Ensure that releases and nightlies still work